 If you’re setting out to find an affordable neighborhood in Bali, here are a few things to know…

-These are average prices for rent of a room in a homestay.
+These are average prices for renting a room in a homestay.
 Hostels tend to be cheaper.

 - Seminyak ($300 +)